kawaicheung/naming-things/manuscript/03_HuntingForNames.md

 The best part of this work is that, once you get accustomed to the game, it's not a heavy effort.
 You can make these simple refactorings quickly and you can stop whenever the time you've devoted is up (or your manager's come back from lunch).

-Keep hunting for places where you can corral bits of logic back into the objects they're derived from.
+Keep hunting for places where you can corral bits of logic into meaningful names, whether as standalone properties or back into the objects they derived from.
 It will do wonders to the clarity of your code.

-_By the way, if you are familiar with the "anemic domain model" anti-pattern, what I've described in this chapter is essentially an approach to circumventing this.
-This is a phrase first introduced by Martin Fowler, one of my favorite technical authors.
-If you've never read his take, [I recommend taking a few minutes to read it](https://www.martinfowler.com/bliki/AnemicDomainModel.html)._